freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-intermediate-oop-by-building-a-platformer-game/64aaf2aff7f1fc7a550f40cb.md

 ---
-id: 64a2d86799a58517c29f79a5
+id: 64aaf2aff7f1fc7a550f40cb
-title: Step 31
+title: Step 32
 challengeType: 0
-dashedName: step-31
+dashedName: step-32
 ---

 # --description--

-The next step is to use the `new` keyword to create a new instance of the `Player` object and assign it to a new `const` variable called `player`.
+Now it is time to see your new player drawn on the screen.

+Start by creating an empty arrow function called `startGame`.

 # --hints--